KNZAscalon/Bitcoin-and-MSTR-stock-correlation-Test/README.md

 # Bitcoin-and-MSTR-stock-correlation-Test
 This repository is a storage for a project of mine back in 2022.
 It was about how MSTR stock react to Bitcoin price ups and downs.
-I was interested to do this back then due to Michael Saylor's interest in buying Bitcoins and have a curiosity regarding what happen to company stock price if the company own bitcoins
+I was interested to do this back then due to Michael Saylor's interest in buying Bitcoins in 2019 but at that time I was still learning basics of Python.
+But, I am curious about what happen to company stock price if the company own bitcoins

 Requirements :
 yfinance, tfcausalimpact, pandas